dev-launchers/strapiv4/src/plugins/googledrive/README.md

 Assign Permissions:

 Add roles to specify the permissions the service account needs.
+Currently the service account has the role 'Owner'
 For example, select Storage Admin for managing Cloud Storage.
 Click CONTINUE.
 Optional: Grant Users Access to the Service Account: